maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ Good afternoon, thanks for being here

+^ I will be talking about how you can make your brain work efficiently, be more creative and stay focused

 ^ You will walk out of here with a whole new mind today

 ---